HRTCloudDemo/HRTCloudDemo.github.io/_labs/002/index.markdown

       buildpack: staticfile_buildpack
     </pre>

 1. Run `cf push` and verify your app is picking up the right name.
-IBM Cloud is adding your host to the `eu-de.mybluemix.net` domain by default so your FQDN is <code><span class="app_name">random-app-name</span>.eu-de.mybluemix.net</code>.
+IBM Cloud is adding your host to the `eu-de.mybluemix.net` domain by default, so that the complete URL becomes <code><a href="#" class="app_name">https://<span class="app_name">random-app-name</span>.eu-de.mybluemix.net</a></code>.

    Once you can access the app under this URL, commit and push your changes to the local git repo.
 1. Create a GitHub Repository for the code
 1. Follow the instructions to push the repo
 1. Add your team mate as a collaborator to the GitHub repo so that they can push, too